ToniWilliams1/GoddessHairSalon/README.md

 • SCSS

 ## Core Features
-Users are able to get detailed information about the various services provided at the salon.
-Users can submit inquiries through the site.
+• Users are able to get detailed information about the various services provided at the salon along with pricing.

+• Users can submit inquiries through the site.

 ## [Demo](https://goddesshairsalon.netlify.app)